2019 VC and M&A Forum

 M&A Market Update

-2017 was another active year for M&A. Join us and our panel of esteemed investment banking professionals as we review published data from 2017, discuss current trends in M&A transaction structures and pricing models, and forecast activity for 2018 in light of recent political and regulatory uncertainty and market volatility.
+2018 was another active year for M&A. Join us as we review published data regarding M&A activity from 2018, discuss current trends in M&A transaction structures and pricing models, and forecast activity for 2019 in light of recent political and regulatory uncertainty and market volatility.

 Maximizing Value in M&A

 Our panel of experienced deal makers will provide an insider’s perspective on what it takes to position a venture backed company for a successful exit.
-Each panelist brings years of experience in M&A. Our panelists represent different perspectives—buyer, seller and banker— and will bring their unique viewpoints to the discussion.
+Collectively the panelists bring years of experience in M&A, including a panelist who has recently taken his company through an M&A exit to a private equity firm.
 Among the topics they will address:

 - When is the best time to sell?
 What are the indicators experienced sellers look for?
 Market conditions?
 Financial condition and performance?
 Industry and sector trends?